Gurugokul05/gurugokul05/README.md

 * Built a React + Vite admin panel for managing application metadata.
 * Added secure API validation and structured backend architecture.
 * Redirects students to official external platforms for event registrations and submissions.
-* Currently in development with a planned Google Play Store release.
+* Currently in development with a planned Google Play Store release .

 ---

 ## 💼 Experience